Determining Whether a Description Refers to a Force: A Practical Guide

 Q3: How do we treat non‑contact forces like gravity in everyday language?

 A: Non‑contact forces are just as valid as contact forces.
-Phrases like “the Earth pulls the apple” or “magnet attracts nail” are straightforward force descriptions Surprisingly effective..
+Phrases like “the Earth pulls the apple” or “magnet attracts nail” are straightforward force descriptions Easy to understand, harder to ignore.
+That alone is useful..

 Q4: Is friction always a force?